Iker Guarrotxena: CD Mirandes

 On 12 July 2016, Guarrotxena signed a two-year deal with CD Mirandés, also in the second tier.

 Cultural y Deportiva Leonesa

 Roughly one year later, after Mirandes suffered relegation, he moved to fellow league team Cultural y Deportiva Leonesa.

 Pogoń Szczecin

 On 4 August 2018, Guarrotxena moved to Pogoń Szczecin in the Polish Ekstraklasa, signing a three-year deal with the club.

-Volos N.F.C.
+Volos

 On 2 January 2020, Greek Super League club Volos officially announced the signing of Guarrotxena on a free transfer.

 Western United FC

 On 14 January 2021, A-League club Western United FC officially announced that Guarrotxena had signed on a one-year deal with the club.

 FC Goa

 In June 2022, Guarrotxena moved to Indian Super League, after signing with Peña who managed FC Goa.
 He scored his first goal for the club in a 3–0 win against Jamshedpur FC.
 On 8 July 2023, Guarrotxena mutually terminated his Goa contract a year before its expiry, citing personal reasons for his early departure.